 – Ahmad Alamer (external link)

 We agree.
 Nutritionally, Dubia roaches are at the top of the list.
-They’re not only packed with lots of good things animals need, they deliver those things with less of the bad stuff than other insects.
+They’re not only packed with lots of good things animals need, they deliver those things with less of the bad stuff compared to other insects.
 For example, they’re relatively high in protein, calcium, and minerals.
 They’re also low in fat and chitin.
 Comparatively speaking, they’re also high in meat vs. shell and have low water content.
 By weight, their nutrition is superior.
 It is common for animals eating around 10 crickets a day to consume just two or three similarly-sized Dubia roaches.
-This has been our own experience and we’ve heard reports of this same phenomenon from many herp owners.
+This has been our own experience, and we’ve heard reports of this same phenomenon from many herp owners.

 You can see why this is true in the data.
 The following image is from our feeder insect head-to-head, which contrasts 20 of the most common feeders with the Dubia roach.